 Using critical path with your team

 Now that you know a little more about the critical path method, it’s worth thinking about how you can make use of it within your organization.
 Dropbox offers a few tools that can help you implement critical path analysis.
 For example, Dropbox Paper can help you manage your whole project roadmap from one location, making it an ideal way to model critical path project management.
-First, use the project planning template to guide your team members through the project, every step of the way.
+First, use the project plan template to guide your team members through the project, every step of the way.
 Then, delegate tasks to the appropriate team members, create to-do lists to ensure your project moves along at an optimum pace, and use task management tools for a high-level perspective on your team’s assigned tasks.
 You can also present the critical path to your project team with tools like Dropbox Capture.
 Record yourself and your screen to clearly highlight critical activities, then share this with the team so they have a record to reference.